- This event has passed.

 March 16 @ 4:00 pm - 5:00 pm MDT

-UU faculty Adrienne Cachelin and Nalini Nadkarni will explore a spectrum of approaches to public engagement, from science communication to community-based research, providing local examples, with objectives, processes and outcomes of each one.
+Adrienne Cachelin and Nalini Nadkarni, UU faculty, and PhD candidate Austin Green will explore a spectrum of approaches to public engagement, from science communication to community-based research, providing local examples, with objectives, processes and outcomes of each one.

 As scientists, it is vital that we make our work more collaborative, accessible and relevant to society, especially as we examine the role of higher education in promoting equity and justice in the both the scientific enterprise and in society.
 We can achieve these goals by prioritizing mutual exchange, sharing ideas and worldviews in the context of public engagement.
 We will describe a spectrum of different approaches to public engagement, including citizen science, science communication, and community-based research.
 For each, we will provide local examples to describe the objectives, processes and outcomes.
 We will then invite discussion about how we might engage as citizens and scientists in higher education.